graeme-lockley/my-playbook/website/docs/shift-left/static-code-analysis/index.md

 - Automated tools are less prone to human error
 - Increase the likelihood of finding vulnerabilities in code
 - Performed in an offline development environment
+- There are lots of tools available

 However, static analysis comes with some drawbacks:

 - False positives can be detected
 - Not all coding rules can always be followed requiring rule overrides
 - System and third-party libraries are not analyzed

+#

 ## Tools